fastlane/docs/docs/actions/deliver.md

 # Features
 - Upload hundreds of localized screenshots completely automatically
-- Upload a new ipa/pkg file to iTunes Connect without Xcode from any Mac
+- Upload a new ipa/pkg file to App Store Connect without Xcode from any Mac
-- Maintain your app metadata locally and push changes back to iTunes Connect
+- Maintain your app metadata locally and push changes back to App Store Connect
 - Easily implement a real Continuous Deployment process using [_fastlane_](https://fastlane.tools)
 - Store the configuration in git to easily deploy from **any** Mac, including your Continuous Integration server
 - Get a HTML preview of the fetched metadata before uploading the app metadata and screenshots to iTC